ashokcnt/cnt-starter-cli/readme.md

 ## Getting Started

-CNT Starter enables you to create web application with contentful, by cloning https://github.com/codeandtheory/candt-nextjs-template.
+CNT Starter enables you to create web application with CMS of your choice, by cloning https://github.com/codeandtheory/candt-nextjs-template.

+** But currently we support only Contentful **

 CNT Starter requires a few configuration options to create your web application.